 Portrait of Alessandro Vittoria painted by Giovanni Battista Moroni - Kunsthistorisches Museum - Vienna

 In 1569, the sculptor Alessandro Vittoria, a student of the great Jacopo Sansovino, purchased several spaces in Calle della Pietà in Venice for his workshop, or "bottega".
-Exactly four hundred years later, in 1969, the Busetti family started its own business in the same place, by opening the Best Western Hotel Bisanzio, a small hotel (40 rooms), which it has managed ever since.
+Exactly four hundred years later, in 1969, the Busetti family started its own business in the same place, by opening the Hotel Bisanzio, a small hotel (40 rooms), which it has managed ever since.

-Alessandro Vittoria, with an artist's eye seeking a better place to express his talents, chose these spaces because they have very unique qualities, the same that a visitor to the city can still appreciate: the Best Western Hotel Bisanzio is located on the Riva degli Schiavoni and overlooks Saint Mark's Basin, just a stone's throw from the city's economic and cultural heart.
+Alessandro Vittoria, with an artist's eye seeking a better place to express his talents, chose these spaces because they have very unique qualities, the same that a visitor to the city can still appreciate: the Hotel Bisanzio is located on the Riva degli Schiavoni and overlooks Saint Mark's Basin, just a stone's throw from the city's economic and cultural heart.

 Vittoria's work can be seen in the Metropolitan Museum of Art in New York, the Victoria and Albert Museum in London and the Kunsthistorisches Museum in Vienna.
 During your visit to Venice, you can see also see them in the Churches of San Zaccaria, Santa Maria dei Frari and Santi Giovanni e Paolo or experience their fascination in the Doges Palace, the Libreria Marciana or our historic gallery.